Lapid tells EU foreign ministers the Israeli side of the Gaza riots

-“It is time for the EU to take a principled stance in support of the State of Israel and our basic right to self-defense,” he wrote in a letter to EU Ambassador to Israel Emanuele Giaufret.
+“It is time for the EU to take a principled stance in support of the State of Israel and our basic right to self-defense,” Lapid wrote in a letter to the EU’s Ambassador to Israel Emanuel’s Giaufret.